Eisbrecher: Formation and early years (2003–2009)

 After leaving Megaherz in 2003 due to creative differences, Wesselsky got together with Noel Pix, who composed the synths, guitars and programming for Megaherz's albums Kopfschuss and Himmelfahrt.
 In January 2004, the band released their self-titled debut album, Eisbrecher.
 The first 5,000 copies of the album included a blank CD with permission for purchasers to legally copy the music onto the blank.
 This was done as a protest against what the band felt was a "criminalization" of fans.

 The band would release their second album Antikörper in October 2006.
 This album would become the band's debut album on the German Media Control Charts as it charted at No. 85.
 The band then toured with U.D.O. in December 2006.

-In 2007, Eisbrecher performed at two major German music festivals, Wave-Gotik-Treffen and Summer Breeze Open Air.
+In 2007, Eisbrecher performed at two major German music festivals, Wave-Gotik-Treffen ("Wave Gothic Meeting") and Summer Breeze Open Air.

 In May 2008, live bass player Martin Motnik left the band, and was replaced by former Megaherz guitar player Olliver Pohl.

 "Kann denn Liebe Sünde sein?" was released on 18 July 2008 in Germany as the first single to promote their third album, Sünde.
 It reached third place in the German Alternative charts.
 The album was released on 22 August 2008 in Germany and debuted on the Media Control Charts at 18th place.
 The band then went a tour between September 2008 and October 2009, playing in Germany, Austria, Russia, the Netherlands and Switzerland.
 Music videos were planned for "This Is Deutsch" and "Kann denn Liebe Sünde sein", but were cancelled in favor of new material and live shows.

 In early March 2009, the band signed with a new American music label, Metropolis Records, due to Dancing Ferret Discs closing in late 2008.